avaframe/FlowPy/readme.md

 ## Output

 - Energy line height:
-    Includes the highest energy line height for every rasterpixel.
+    Includes the highest energy line height for every pixel.
 - Sum of energy line height:
     The energy line height summed up on every pixel.
 - Susceptibility:
     The result of the susceptibility calculation for every pixel.
 - Cell Counts:
-    Saves how often one pixel is hit from different release points.
+    Saves how often one pixel gets a hit from different release points.
 - Backcalculation:
     Saves the backcalculation from Infrastructure to release point